particle-iot/docs/src/content/reference/device-os/firmware.md

 size_t length = EEPROM.length();
 ```

-- The Gen 2 (Photon, P1, Electron, and E Series) have 2047 bytes of emulated EEPROM.
+- The Gen 2 (Photon, P1, Electron, and E-Series) have 2047 bytes of emulated EEPROM.
-- The Gen 3 (Argon, Boron, B Series SoM, Tracker SoM) devices have 4096 bytes of emulated EEPROM.
+- The Gen 3 (Argon, Boron, B-Series SoM, Tracker SoM) devices have 4096 bytes of emulated EEPROM.

 ### put()